roadsnail/Pi-ve/README.md

  * OVERRIDE Current CH/HW Relay State

-In Timer mode, the state of CH and/or HW relays may be toggled by pressing the *CH OVERRIDE TIMER* and/or *HW OVERRIDE TIMER* button and will be active from the time it is pressed until completion of the current Time Slot.
+In Timer mode, the state of the CH and/or HW relays may be toggled by pressing the *CH OVERRIDE TIMER* and/or *HW OVERRIDE TIMER* button.
+Override will be active from the time the button is pressed until completion of the current Time Slot.

 Pressing the relevant *Override Active* will turn the Override Active LED green and the override duration is shown beneath the LED indicator.
 The Start time being the time OVERRIDE